 The area is also well known for its array of fruit stores, where patrons indulge in the local delight of durians.
 Numerous stores are dedicated solely toward serving durians, decked with seating and boxes of tissue paper for patrons to clean themselves with.
 One of such shops is The Durian Prince, which sources durians on a daily basis from Tangkak and Pahang in Malaysia.
 Prices of various durians are updated on a daily basis on their Facebook page, so willing patrons can whet their appetite even before arriving.

-The Guillemard Road stretch has at least two waterholes.
+The Guillemard Road stretch has at least two great places.
 Tuckshop is a bar that promises only chill vibes, and if you’d rather the cahoot, Merdandy Bar & Cafe is a sports bar that never gets too loud.

 More familiar options are also available, like at Stickies Bar @ Aljunied.
 The bar is known for cheap beer towers and Beer O’ Clock, where any glass of house poured liquor or pint of draught beer is priced in accordance to the time. $2 beer at 2 PM?
 There’s no better excuse to be day-drinking.